ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 # [fit] for each piece
 # [fit] isolates errors

-^ In this case, we were able to discover that what we had thought was a load problem with couchdb was actually a *bug* in password generation at the Erlang layer.
+^ In this case, we were able to discover that what we had thought was a load problem with couchdb was actually a *bug* in password encryption at the Erlang layer.

 ---